-Folks with the AMEX Premier Rewards Gold card, for example, are covered up to $10,000 per covered occurrence and up to $50,000 per calendar year for things like accidents, damage, and theft, to items purchased with their card.
+Folks with the Premier Rewards Gold Card from American Express, for example, are covered up to $10,000 per covered occurrence and up to $50,000 per calendar year for things like accidents, damage, and theft, to items purchased with their card.
 Which is excellent when you’re buying big-ticket items like computers, furniture, and appliances!

 And with the Chase Sapphire Preferred, you’re covered up to 120 days from the purchase date for theft or damage, up to the amount charged to your card.
 With a maximum of $500 for each claim and no more than $50,000 per account.